Danish811/Danish811/README.md

 - 🔭 I’m currently working as a **Python Developer**

-- 💬 Ask me about **Machine Learning, Deep Learning, Competitive Programming, System Design & CS-fundamentals ( OS, DBMS, OOPS, Computer Networking & DSA )**
+- 💬 Ask me about **Machine Learning, Deep Learning, Competitive Programming & DSA**

 - 📫 How to reach me **Sheikhd811@gmail.com**